ganeswar-velvadapu/portfolio/public/blogs/docker-networks.md

 Now think about this analogy:
 - Your laptop is also isolated from the external world
-- If we think of the external world as the host, then your laptop becomes like a small container - a mini computer
+- If we think of the external world as the host, then your laptop becomes a small container - a mini computer

 So we can easily understand networks inside a container if we first understand how networks work on your laptop.